ooz/blog/2017/crafting-a-durable-personal-kanban-board/README.md

 * Time: ca. 40 minutes for the transparent board with black permanent marker (incl. learning how to remove the board clips), ca. 1 hour for the black board with white permanent marker (be careful with the ink, it can get really messy!)

 Of course, the best result is that I actually apply Personal Kanban now! :)

+## Update 2022-05-23

+Today, I broke my board in a ~~boating~~ electrical standing desk accident.
+The front half is still somewhat usable thanks to the stickers which prevented further splintering.